YanekAUA/ImageProcessing-Line-Detection/README.md

 The Project aims at detection / recognition of stone inscriptions.
 Due to weathering, vandalism, erosion, and the complexity of ancient scripts, many of these texts are hard to read.
 Study, apply and test Image Processing methods and algorithms to detect Armenian inscriptions.
 The shapes of Armenian letters are based on vertical strokes.
 Based on this observation, implement and test a pipeline outlined below.
 Implement the steps as ImageJ plug-ins or menu commands, and save them using the ImageJ macro recorder.
 In addition to the recorded macro(s), submit the code of all implemented plug-ins.
 Other image processing and programming environments may be used only for testing purposes.

 # Part 1: Text Line Detection
+## Macro to run:

+- [`macros/LineDetection.ijm`](macros/LineDetection.ijm) — Macro implementing Part 1 (Text Line Detection).
+Runs the full pipeline: prepare workspace, vertical edge detection (east/west), edge strengthening and denoising, bandpass filtering for horizontally aligned text regions, particle/ellipse summarization, skeletonization, Hough transform and peak selection, mapping peaks back to the original image and drawing bounding boxes.
+Saves intermediate TIFFs under `.tmp/<image>/` as described in the STEPS table.
+- [`macros/SetupPlugins.ijm`](macros/SetupPlugins.ijm) — Helper macro that installs the Java plugins required for the Part 1 pipeline into a configured ImageJ plugins folder (see the "About [`macros/SetupPlugins.ijm`](macros/SetupPlugins.ijm)" note later in this README).

 ## STEPS:
 ### Combined description + implementation (concise)